essepuntato/rash/README.md

 This project includes all the documents and source codes related to the **RASH Framework**, i.e., a set of specifications and writing/conversion/extraction tools for writing academic articles in *RASH*, i.e., a markup language defined as a subset of HTML for writing scientific articles.

-Please use the hashtag *#rashfwk* for referring to any of the items defined in the RASH Framework.
+Please use the hashtag *#rashfwk* for referring to any of the items defined in the RASH Framework via Twitter or other social platforms.

 ## Research Article in Simplified HTML (RASH)